 The flip is true too: a lack of data can lead to undesirable business outcomes.

-But that requires the restaurant to be willing to monitor and look squarely at good quality food safety data, even if it’s not what it should be.
-That, in turn, requires that the operation to implement technology that can capture and communicate that information.
+It requires the restaurant to be willing to monitor and look objectively at food safety data, even if it’s not favorable.
+That, in turn, requires innovative processes and associated technology that can capture and communicate that information.